gvwilson/rsdx/src/parse/index.md

 -   First row has only two columns (one of which includes the site ID, which we can check against the file name)
 -   After that we have five nicely-formatted columns
-    -   site ID repeated
-    -   observation date (we presume) in ISO YYYY-MM-DD format (we hope)
-    -   longitude and latitude of the measurement (decimal degrees)
-    -   the reading

 ---